 On January 25, 2003, when I was a freshman in college, I fell nearly 80 feet while rock climbing.
 I spent the next five weeks fighting for my life in the I.C.U. at Erlanger Medical Center in Chattanooga, Tennessee.
 The doctors said I might not live; when I did, they said I’d never be the same again.
 Today, not only am I “normal,” most people don’t even know this incident ever happened.

 On the ten year anniversary of my accident, I decided to write about my experience.
-The following links are the posts that ensued:

 How To Not Die: